The Wonderbolts

 The Wonderbolts are a fictional elite aerial aerobatics team that appears in the fourth incarnation of Hasbro's My Little Pony toyline and media franchise, beginning with My Little Pony: Friendship Is Magic (2010–2019).
 They are a performance team and military unit within Equestria and are known for their precision flying and aerial stunts.

 The Wonderbolts are depicted as the most prestigious flying team in Equestria, composed entirely of pegasi who demonstrate exceptional aerial skills and athleticism.
 Based in the cloud city of Cloudsdale, they perform at major events throughout Equestria while also serving military and rescue functions when needed.
 The team is led by Captain Spitfire.
-Joining the Wonderbolts is the ultimate dream for aspiring pegasus athletes, most notably Rainbow Dash, who eventually achieves her goal of becoming a member in the seventh season episode "Newbie Dash".
+Joining the Wonderbolts is the ultimate dream for aspiring pegasus athletes, most notably Rainbow Dash, who eventually achieves her goal of becoming a member in the sixth season episode "Newbie Dash".